San Jose is the common gateway to the beauty of Costa Rica. Many passengers make the San Jose Costa Rica airport their

 Which Costa Rica Airport is the best to fly into?

 While it depends which part of Costa Rica you would like to explore first, many travellers pick the San Jose international airport because of its prime location.

 It also proves to be the cheaper and more efficient option compared to the Daniel Oduber Airport in Liberia.

 - Itinerary – Location plays an integral role in your decision making.
 If you are starting your Costa Rica travel plans anywhere in Alajuela, Manuel Antonio, the Osa Peninsula, or Tortuguero, consider arriving at SJO airport.
 It is the better choice when exploring the Caribbean, the Central Pacific, and the southern part of the country.
 If your plans entail starting with the province of Guanacaste, Tamarindo, and Monteverde, choose to arrive at LIR airport.

-- Budget – Juan Santamaría International Airport is the more popular option to budget travellers and backpackers.
+- Budget – Juan Santamaría International Airport is the more popular option for budget travelers and backpackers.

 - Airline of choice – Some domestic and international airlines only fly into one of the airports, so if you have an airline of choice, it is better to do a bit of research which of the Costa Rica airports they fly to.